norseghost/nfr-dckr-cmps/nextcloud/README.md

 `NEXTCLOUD_APP_DIR`: directory for NextCloud app files.
 Mapped to  `${nextcloud-app-container}/var/www/html`.

 In addition, a database location is defined.
 Currently, it is set to `${NEXTCLOUD_APP_DIR}-db`, so it lives next to the application data.
-Issues were encountered if I placed it inside the container.
+Issues were encountered during initialization if I placed it inside the container.